Signatures of life in Venus’ atmosphere?

 Among other achievements and findings by the Kepler Space Telescope is the odd variations in star brightness observed with Tabby’s Star, a white star located in Cygnus around 1,400 light-years from Earth.

 As with the Wow signal, this one is just as difficult to explain satisfactorily.
-One hypothesis was that the up-to 22% irregular dips in brightness are the result of an uneven gas or dust cloud around the star.
+One hypothesis was that up to 22% of irregular dips in brightness are the result of an uneven gas or dust cloud around the star.
 Another was that the star suffers from variations in how easily the photons it produces can leave its surface.
 Yet other hypotheses include a cluster of masses such as from a broken planet, a swarm of highly-elliptical comets, and even a Dyson sphere-in-the-making.

 Further data analyses from 2017 suggest we’re likely looking at something to do with dust, but even so, nothing conclusive has been reached to date.